wasmerio/old-docs.wasmer.io/docs/wasmer-js/node-modules/examples/transforming-wasi-modules/transforming-wasi-modules.md

   ;; snip...
 ```

 On line 2, we can see the declaration of a type definition called `$t0`.
-This type definition represents the interface to some `func`tion that takes three integer parameters and returns an integer.
+This type definition represents the interface to some `func`tion that takes three, signed integers as parameters and returns an integer.

 <code>(type $t0 (func (param i32 <span style="color:red">i64</span> i32) (result i32)))</code>